gemstackio/the-complete-algorand-development-course-old/ch-15-creating-atomic-transfers/15_6-configure-an-atomic-transaction.md

 ## Learning Objective

-By the end of this section student should be able to
+By the end of this section student should be able to develop logic that allows us to group a ASA opt-in and ASA transfer transactions into a single Atomic Transfer.

 ## Develop Logic to Configure an Atomic Transfer Transaction